kvantas/missTune/README.md

 # missTune

-This package is an alternative implementation of the `missRanger` package using tuned Random Forests.
+This package is an alternative implementation of the `missForest` and `missRanger` packages using tuned Random Forests.

 ## Installation